ucb-stat133/stat133-fall-2019/README.md

 ## 14. R packaging (part 1)

 - :card_index: __Dates__: Nov 18-22
-- :paperclip: __Topics__: Packages are the fundamental units of reproducible R code.
+- :speech_balloon: __Topics__: Packages are the fundamental units of reproducible R code.
 They include reusable functions, the documentation that describes how to use them, and sample data.
 In this part we'll start describing how to turn your code into an R package.
-- :file_folder: __Notes__:
+- :pencil: __Notes__:
     + [Programming S3 Classes](https://www.gastonsanchez.com/packyourcode/coin.html)
     + [Methods](https://www.gastonsanchez.com/packyourcode/methods1.html) (by Sanchez)
 - :book: __Reading__: